cjacker/opensource-toolchain-stm32/README.md

 There are some baremetal demos in this repo for STMf1/f4/h7, you can take these demos as reference.

-## Official SPL
+## Official SPL / EVT /DemoSuite

+ST STM32 use the name 'SPL', WCH CH32F use the name 'EVT' and GigaDevice GD32F use the name 'Demo Suite'.

-**Note:** STM32 official SPLs was deprecated serveral years ago. it's recommend to use Cube/HAL instead of SPL.
+**Note:** STM32 official SPLs was deprecated serveral years ago. it's recommend to use Cube/HAL with STM32 instead of SPL.

 Standard Peripherals library covers 3 abstraction levels, and includes: